Stay up to date

 7.3 Statement of Chargeable Trips:

-7.3.1 The amount owed for chargeable trips made in each four-week period (beyond the first 45 minutes for regular bicycles and from the first minute for electric bicycles) is charged to the credit card associated with the user’s account the following month.
+7.3.1 The amount owed for chargeable trips made in each four-week billing period (beyond the first 45 minutes for regular bicycles and from the first minute for electric bicycles) is charged to the credit card associated with the user’s account at the end of each billing period.

 7.3.2 At the end of each month, a statement of chargeable trips for each user will be available in PDF® format in the “BIXI Space” section of the bixi.com website.